R3DDY97/opencv-install-script/README.md

 Usage:
 Download repository by cloning the Git Repo and run the script:

 $ sudo apt instal git         #(skip if git already installed )

 $ git clone https://github.com/R3DDY97/opencv-install-script.git

 $ cd opencv-install-script

 $ chmod a+x install_opencv.sh && ./install_opencv.sh

     or

 $ bash install_opencv.sh

 It takes time to install all dependencies, download, compile, Install opencv  depending on the net and system speed

-After Installation, it checks for the proper installation on opencv
+After Installation, it checks for the proper installation on opencv and disaplays its version and image of open-cv logo